 Runaway or homeless

 Beyond protecting your children and striving to be a trusted adult for the children in your life, several local and national organizations offer opportunities to educate yourself and others and raise awareness and support for victims of trafficking.
 Locally, Central Ohio Rescue and Restore Coalition works to coordinate a community response to human trafficking through education, services, advocacy and prosecution.
-Nationally, numerous organizations are dedicated to preventing and stopping human trafficking of children, including:
+Nationally, help and more information is available through the Polaris Project.

 Browse by Author